Charity shops in North Shields

 How a North Shields shop works with GoldPaid

 The first move is online.
 A North Shields charity team sends clear photos to GoldPaid on WhatsApp, including close-ups of any stamped marks, and gets an honest first read without leaving the shop.
-A free prepaid Royal Mail Special Delivery label is then emailed over, so the donated item travels as a tracked and insured parcel on a service that aims to deliver to GB mainland addresses the next working day.
+A free prepaid Royal Mail Special Delivery label is then emailed over, so the donated item travels as a tracked and signed-for parcel on a service that aims to deliver to GB mainland addresses the next working day.

 A volunteer wanting a specialist precious-metal opinion in person would face a trip to Newcastle, roughly eight to nine miles away and around twelve to fifteen minutes by car in clear traffic, then parking and a wait at the counter.
 Handling it online and posting the parcel spares the charity all of it, and the written valuation comes back to the shop in North Shields.

-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post, so the cover level is agreed before a North Shields parcel is handed over.

 A second look before pricing in North Shields